pswoodworth/simple-react-redux-scss-hmr-livereload-boilerplate/README.md

 │   │   ├── utils/
 │   │   └── views/
-│   │   │   ├── Hey               # Example of a react view (might be like /login or something) │   │   │   │   ├── hey.scss      # SCSS for this view – this is opinionated, but I like breaking down SCSS this way
+│   │   │   ├── Hey               # Example of a react view (might be like /login or something) │   │   │   │   ├── hey.scss      # SCSS for this view , auto-imported. this is opinionated, but I like breaking down SCSS this way
 │   │   │   │   └── index.js      # The top-level react element for the view
 │   │   │   ├── Layout            # Same as above, here we're spelling out a layout view
 │   │   │   │   ├── components    # Components that are just for this view can go here